 Your payment amount may increase or decrease each year based on your income and family size.
 Once you’ve initially qualified for Pay As You Earn, you may continue to make payments under the plan even if you no longer have a partial financial hardship.
 Find out whether you’re eligible for Pay As You Earn.

 Income Based Repayment is a repayment plan for the major types of federal loans made to students.
 Under IBR, the required monthly payment is capped at an amount that is intended to be affordable based on income and family size.
 You are eligible for IBR if the monthly repayment amount under IBR will be less than the monthly amount calculated under a 10-year standard repayment plan.
 If you repay under the IBR plan for 25 years and meet other requirements you may have any remaining balance of your loan(s) cancelled.
-Additionally, if you work in public service and have reduced loan payments through IBR, the remaining balance after ten years in a public service job could be cancelled.
-For more information about IBR, go to IBR Plan Information or download an IBR Fact Sheet.
+Additionally, if you work in public service and have reduced loan payments through IBR, the remaining balance after ten years in a public service job could be canceled.
+For more information about IBR, go to IBR Plan Information.

 Find out if you qualify.
 To calculate your estimated loan payment amount under IBR, go to the IBR calculator.

 This plan gives you the flexibility to meet your Direct Loans obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse's income if you're married), family size, and the total amount of your Direct Loans.
-Under the ICR plan you will pay each month the lesser of:
+Under the ICR plan, you will pay each month the lesser of the: